 Different ratios of CBD and THC are more suitable for different conditions and different individuals.

-With pain issues, many patients report that they a need more THC, and therefore a 1:1 CBD:THC ratio, much like the GW Pharmaceuticals Sativex spray, may work best.
+With pain issues, many patients report that they need more THC, and therefore a remedy with a 1:1 CBD:THC ratio may work best.

-Although banned by federal law, dosed cannabis medicine is currently available in California (and elsewhere in the United States) in the form of concentrated oil extracts – with varying ratios of CBD and THC calibrated to suit the needs and sensitivities of individual patients.
+Although banned by federal law, dosed cannabis medicine is currently available in the form of concentrated oil extracts.
+Infused in sublingual sprays, capsules, edibles, and other products, these potent oil extracts have varying ratios of CBD and THC that are calibrated to suit the needs and sensitivities of a wide range of patients.